isomerpages/govtech-stp/_student-pass-holder-lane/00a-stpl-overview.md

 Children aged 12 or younger in that calendar year are not required to undergo a COVID-19 PCR test within 72 hours before the scheduled departure time of the designated ATB flight from Hong Kong to Singapore.

-The designated flights from Hong Kong to Singapore are:
+The designated ATB flights from Hong Kong to Singapore are:

 **On 22 November 2020 (inaugural flight)**
 <ol style="font-size:18px; list-style-type:disc;">